organised and written for Fault Magazine

-There were bits on Full Circle tracks, like the one with CHA$EY JON£S, where through the rapping a synth would pop up, it kinda sounded like you ad-libbing, like the producer equivalent of shouting ‘SKRRT SKRRT!!’
+There were bits on Full Circle tracks, like the one with CHA$EY JON£S, where a synth would pop up alongside the rapping, so it kinda sounded like you ad-libbing, like the producer equivalent of shouting ‘SKRRT SKRRT!!’
 In these sessions, were you and the vocalists reacting to eachother?

 I guess with someone like Young MA, you already know their style really well through heavy listening.

 ‘I mean that track [Pull Up] came together quite naturally, they both just nailed their parts.
 Gangsta Boo was just on it as the only feature, and I think Young MA is just amazing, ages ago I was thinking I’d love to get her on a track, and it just happened very recently that some of my label guys could get in touch.’